gamemanual0/gm0/source/docs/common-mechanisms/linear-motion-guide/rigging.rst

 If you're looking for flexibility in mounting your linear slides in a different location than your motor/pulley, consider using PTFE tubing and John Guest Adapters to route the string.

 .. figure:: images/rigging/23292-adapters.jpg
-   :alt: 23292 SuperPowered Jalapeños Rigging Image
+   :alt: 23292 SuperPowered Jalapenos Rigging Image